Strategies to Prevent Sarcopenia—Better Known as Age-Related Muscle Loss

-If you’re worried about losing muscle mass and strength as you age, good nutrition, plenty of protein, and a regular strength training program are essential therapies that will not only help to prevent sarcopenia, but will help keep you healthier, leaner, and free from chronic disease.
+If you’re worried about losing muscle mass and strength as you age, remember that good nutrition, plenty of protein, and a regular strength training program are essential therapies.
+They’ll not only help to prevent sarcopenia, but will help keep you healthier, leaner, and free from chronic disease.
+Your take-away:

 - Next, focus on strength training.
 The combination of increased protein and strength training will increase muscle mass and strength more than either therapy alone.